If I do my job properly as a writer, I have put together what in my head is a relatively cohesive, interesting story.

 * My real definition is: a well told story with interesting characters told in a compelling manner, but who’s counting.

 WANNA BE A BETA for my latest project?
 Click CONTACT ME and say so!

 If you benefit from this blog, share it with your friends!

-Dan Alatorre is the author of several bestsellers and the hilarious novel “Poggibonsi, an italian misadventure.”
+Dan Alatorre is the author of several bestsellers, including the fast-paced murder mystery Double Blind.

 Check out his other works HERE and check back often for interesting stuff.